Chagrilled/P4-DandoriDesktop/readme.md

 - ❌ How does hazard AI work?
 Surely you can override the HibaBase blueprint - Some HibaIce do this in their HibaAIParameters, but the changes aren't reflected in the AI.
 - ❌ Refactor the map to see if I can separate state from the map data, which might fix the component-refreshing problem.
 A bit similarly to filters.
 Perhaps the map doesn't have to use the main data set and can maintain its own without having the main map set as a prop?
 - ✅ Portals
-- ❌ Need a way to arbitrarily add parameters to objects, so swapping to things like gates, where `Life` is needed, but not anywhere else, is possible for newly created objects.
+- ✅ Need a way to arbitrarily add parameters to objects, so swapping to things like gates, where `Life` is needed, but not anywhere else, is possible for newly created objects.
 - ❌ Marigumo net
 - ❌ CIDList for hydrojelly
 - ❌ How do handleboard weights work
 - 🚧 Base camp AI - some of the genvar bytes are editable, but I haven't been able to create a new, locked base.
 - 🚧 Missing icons - excavation, ojama blocks, bookends, bank - for now some are mapped to a default icon
 - ❌ Refactor `regenerateAGLEntity` and `constructActor` as they're getting very similar now
+- ❌ Implement some tracking during byte reading/writing to let the UI indicate at least _a little bit_ what went wrong, like what property we were trying to read when throwing.

 </details>